kheller18/seattle-crime-analysis/README.md

 * [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) - *version 3.4.4* - Used to create and share documents that contain live code, equations, visualizations and narrative text.

-* [matplotlib](https://matplotlib.org/) - For the visualization of crowdfunding data.
+* [matplotlib](https://matplotlib.org/) - For the visualization of crime data.

 * [numpy](https://numpy.org/install/) - This provides the ability to work with arrays and use different mathematical calculations on arrays.

-* [pandas](https://pandas.pydata.org/docs/) - For the analysis of crowdfunding data.
+* [pandas](https://pandas.pydata.org/docs/) - For the analysis of crime data.

-* [numpy](https://numpy.org/install/) - This provides the ability to work with arrays and use different mathematical calculations on arrays.
+* [pathlib](https://docs.python.org/3/library/pathlib.html) - *version 1.0.1* - This was used to locate through the directory or file path.
+Also, it converts a string and converts that supplied string as a PosixPath that can be utilize by other functions such as reading or writing files to csv files.

+* [python-dotenv library](https://pypi.org/project/python-dotenv/) - *version 0.17.1* - This enables the user to read key-value pairs from an .env file and set them as an environment variables.

+* [PyVizlot](https://pyviz.org/) -  Python visualization package that provides a single platform for accessing multiple visualization libraries.
+Two of the libraries are:

+  * [hvplot.pandas](https://hvplot.holoviz.org/user_guide/Introduction.html) - *version 0.7.2* - For the interactive visualization of the crime data.

+  * [plotly.express](https://plotly.com/python/plotly-express/) - *version 4.13.0* - For the visualization of crime data.

+* [questionary](https://github.com/tmbo/questionary) - *version 1.9.0* - For interactive user prompts and dialogs.
+This was used to create interactive question inputs/options in the terminal for users to answer.

+* [Sqlalchemy ](https://anaconda.org/anaconda/sqlalchemy) - *version 1.3.20* - This is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

+* [sys Module](https://docs.python.org/3/library/sys.html) - This was used specifically for its sys.exit()funciton which was used to exit the program back to its command prompt.
+The sys module provides functions and variables used to manipulate different parts of the Python runtime environment.
+You will learn some of the important features of this module here.

+* [Voilà](https://github.com/voila-dashboards/voila) - This will allow us to view our crime analysis on the web browser.

 ## **Installation Guide**
 On the terminal, under the conda dev environment, install the following packages and dependencies before running the crime analysis application